TechWatching/pulumi-azure-workshop/README.md

 Use [`pulumi up`](https://www.pulumi.com/docs/cli/commands/pulumi_up/) to deploy the stack

-The command will first display a preview of the changes and then ask you wether or not you want to apply the changes.
+The command will first display a preview of the changes and then ask you whether you want to apply the changes.
 Select yes.

-As there are currenlty no resources in the Pulumi program, only the stack itself will be created in the state, no cloud resources will be provisioned.
+As there are currently no resources in the Pulumi program, only the stack itself will be created in the state, no cloud resources will be provisioned.

-However, the Pulumi program contains an output "outputKey" that is displayed once the command is executed.
-[Outputs](https://www.pulumi.com/learn/building-with-pulumi/stack-outputs/) can be used to retrieve information from a Pulumi stack like URL from provisioned cloud resources.
+Depending on your template, the Pulumi program may contain an output that is displayed once the command is executed.
+[Outputs](https://www.pulumi.com/docs/iac/concepts/stacks/#outputs) can be used to retrieve information from a Pulumi stack like URL from provisioned cloud resources.

 ### Handle stack configuration, stack outputs, and secrets

 [Configuration](https://www.pulumi.com/docs/concepts/config/) allows you to configure resources with different settings depending on the stack you are using.
-A basic use case is to have the pricing tier of a resource in the configuration to have less expensive/powerful machines in the development environmenet than in production.
+A basic use case is to have the pricing tier of a resource in the configuration to have less expensive/powerful machines in the development environment than in production.

-1. Add a setting named `AppServiceSku` with the value `F1` to the the stack configuration using the command [`pulumi config set`](https://www.pulumi.com/docs/cli/commands/pulumi_config_set/)
+1. Add a setting named `AppServiceSku` with the value `F1` to the stack configuration using the command [`pulumi config set`](https://www.pulumi.com/docs/cli/commands/pulumi_config_set/)

 <details>
   <summary>Command</summary>